-- (a) Subject to the provisions of 16 V.S.A §828, uUnless otherwise determined by the Board, in order for an out-of-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved by the host state for the purpose of providing special education and related services to children with disabilities within that state.
+- (a) Subject to the provisions of 16 V.S.A §828, unless otherwise determined by the Board, in order for an out-of-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved by the host state for the purpose of providing special education and related services to children with disabilities within that state.
 Any limitation by the host state on an independent school's special education approval, such as by category of disability served, or other comparable standard, shall also apply to the school's special education approval in Vermont. - (b) Rates paid for tuition, room, and board for students receiving special education in out-of-state schools shall not exceed the allowable costs approved by the authorized body in the state where the school is located, except in exceptional circumstances approved by the Secretary.

-2229.6 Approval Procedures to Receive Public Funds-
+2229.6 Approval Procedures to Receive Public Funds

-(a) Application for public funds approval shall be made at the time of application under SBE RuleSections 22243 et seq.
-An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary.

-(b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary.
+- (a) Application for public funds approval shall be made at the time of application under Sections 2224 et seq.
+An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 et seq.
+To the extent possible, these procedures shall occur simultaneously.